Solutions: the Products and/or Services as defined in Sales Orders or Quotations from time to time.

 9.4 Unless specifically agreed otherwise, the Customer shall pay each invoice submitted by the Supplier:

-(a) within 14 days of the date of the invoice; and
+(a) within 7 days of the date of the invoice for general services and in advance for all licensing and support services

 (b) in full and in cleared funds to a bank account nominated in writing by the Supplier, and time for payment shall be of the essence of the Contract.